johan-st/go-image-server/README.md

 - [ ] safe concurrency
 - [x] switch to disable docs
 - [ ] decide on pathing when calling from a different folder than the binary
-- [ ] inplement interpolation function
+- [ ] implement interpolation function
+  - [ ] benchmark functions and make a note in the docs
 - [ ] load images and cache from disk on startup
 - [ ] investigate hardcoding docs into binary
 - [ ] "Add folder" on startup should be reccursive?